-Kibale Forest National Park: (Budget) Chimpanzee Tracking Tours
+Kibale Forest National Park: (Budget) Chimpanzee Trekking in kibale national park

 The park forms a continuous forest with Queen Elizabeth National Park.
 This adjoining of the parks creates a 180 km (111 mi.) wildlife corridor.